Your upfront cost: $0

 Times Higher Education Ranking 2022

-On completion of this course, the student should be able to:
+On completion of this subject, the student should be able to:

 - Explain the historical foundations of the current legal system